5G: The Promise and Impact

 The NGMN Alliance is a security group working under 3GPP to develop standardized 5G security.
 In its recommendations, it examined each component of the of the 5G infrastructure, identified possible threats, and made recommendations as to the best way to mitigate them.
 It will be up to the standards committees to determine which of the recommendations they want to mandate.

 As 5G is still under development, there could be areas in which all security threats are not yet known.

-The reality is that 5G will be a disrupter and a game changer, and it will most likely touch every form of business communications technology.
 It may wind up being the transport technology for the next 30 years, but it will take time to build the infrastructure, develop apps, evaluate POCs, and phase in the many different components.